 At your private consultation, Dr. Haasis will determine the cause of your back pain and work with you to develop a suitable treatment plan.
 If you think you may benefit from the healing wonders of stem cell therapy, contact us to learn more!

 Stem cell therapy is a safe and simple procedure, especially when stacked up against the risks of “going under the knife” in spinal surgery.
-The therapy begins when Dr. Haasis or one of his assisting medical professionals harvests your adult cells from your subcutaneous fat tissue.

 While you are under a local anesthetic, Dr. Haasis will inject the stem cells directly into the damaged disc.
 He may mix your stem cells with PRP, a platelet rich plasma serum derived from your blood to help repair damaged cartilage and stimulate healing.